Overview

 needed, then remove the earth and the charged object in the correct order.

-- Emphasise that induction rearranges charges without direct contact between the objects.
+- Remember that induction rearranges charges without direct contact between the objects.

-- Define charge in coulombs, but keep the numerical unit secondary to the physical ideas in this
+- State that charge is measured in coulombs, but keep the numerical unit secondary to the physical

-is the direction of the force on a positive charge.
+- Use electric field direction to track the force on a positive charge.

 - Practise interpreting field patterns around isolated charges, conducting spheres, and oppositely